 Empowering employees invigorates leadership by removing the stress of day-to-day management responsibilities.

-Empowerment leads to greater satisfaction in the workplace.
+Empowerment leads to greater employee satisfaction and improved staff retention in the workplace.
 The 2013 empirical study ‘Employee Empowerment and Job Satisfaction in the U.S. Federal Bureaucracy: A Self-Determination Theory Perspective’ found that empowerment practices (such as information sharing, access to job-related knowledge and skills, and discretion to change working practice) have a positive and sizeable effect on job satisfaction.

 In a study of 19,700 exit interviews, the Saratoga Institute found that job dissatisfaction factors were among the top seven factors for people searching for a new job.